ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 !!! danger
     To prevent accidentally installing Ubuntu on the wrong drive and overwriting data it is recommended to disconnect data drives during installation.

 Proxmox make a [full installation guide](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html) available on their site.
-Creating a bootable USB stick to install Linux from used to be a tricky thing.
-There is a [guide](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html#_prepare_a_usb_flash_drive_as_installation_medium) on the Proxmox website for the official method.
+There is a [guide](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html#_prepare_a_usb_flash_drive_as_installation_medium) on the Proxmox website for the official method of creating a USB install key.

 When installing Proxmox you are offered a "graphical" or "terminal" installation.
 Pick your preference, it doesn't make a difference long term.